fxpio/tug/doc/index.md

 > **Note:**
 >
-> The token for Github Webhooks is stored in the DynamoDB with the key `config:github-token` and the `token` attribute.
+> The token for Github Webhooks is stored in the DynamoDB with the id `config:global` and the
+> `github-webhook."github.com"` attribute.

 ## 4) Configure the Github Webhook